pe2mbs/gyamlc/README.md

 saiti - Generic YAML/JSON configuration handler
 -----------------------------------------------

-The gyamlc package convert a YAML config file into classes.
+The saiti package convert a YAML config file into classes.

 # Concept
 The concept is simple and straightforward to use start with a class that